-Work at one of these 15 companies if you want to feel good about 2021
+Work at 1 of these 15 companies if you want to feel good about 2021

 Thanks to an exclusive Fast Company-Harris Poll, we know that a majority (59%) of middle-income workers are contemplating changing jobs this year.
 It’s certainly a good time to do it as the unemployment numbers continue to edge down and the prospect of recovery ticks up.

 To aid the search, Comparably analyzed 10 million anonymous employee ratings across 60,000 North American companies.
 The results were ranked for having the most promising outlook for 2021.
-These were divided into two lists: large companies (more than 500 employees) and small/medium companies (fewer than 500 employees) for 100 each of the highest-rated organizations.
+These were divided into two lists: large companies (more than 500 employees) and small/midsize companies (fewer than 500 employees).

 - Zoom Video Communications